SuslikV/oxy_p/README.md

 TWI (I2C compatible) bus is used for communication between modules and MCU.
 MCU running in Master mode for TWI bus, sensor and display are Slave devices.
 TWI transfers are interrupt driven.
-The implementation is based on heavily modified AN2480 (AVR315: Using the TWI Module as I2C Master) document.
+The implementation is based on heavily modified AN2480 ("AVR315: Using the TWI Module as I2C Master") document.
 Main difference from the base code is the ability to handle REPEATED START signal and send STOP with forced timeout.